reVISION Design + Build

 Several factors push condo renovation costs higher than comparable work in a house, and most of them have nothing to do with your taste in finishes.

 Building logistics are the big one.
 Most strata buildings restrict construction hours, limit elevator use, and require hallway protection during material delivery.
 Your contractor needs to plan around these constraints, which means the same scope of work takes longer in a condo than in a house.
-Time is money in construction.
+In Metro Vancouver, these logistics alone can add $3,000 to $8,000 to a project compared to equivalent house work.

 Finally, design complexity matters.
 A straightforward material replacement (same layout, new surfaces) is significantly cheaper than a renovation that involves layout changes, custom millwork, or integrated lighting design.
 If you’re working with a design-build firm like reVISION, the design fees are part of the investment, but they’re also what ensures the final result works spatially and functionally, not just aesthetically.